tucats/gopackages/compiler/README.md

     try {
         x = pay / hours
     } catch {
-        print "Hours were zero!"
+        fmt.Println( "Hours were zero!" )
     }
-    print "The result is ", x
+    fmt.Println( "The result is ", x )

 If the value of `hours` is non-zero, the assignment statement will assign the dividend to `x`.
 However, if hours is zero it will trigger a runtime